 You can achieve several perks and advantages if you opt to sit for IELTS.
 This exam assesses the four fundamental skills of English, namely, Reading, Writing, Speaking and Listening.
 Research has pointed out that the test takers develop a much deeper knowledge of the English language that enables them to interact smoothly with individuals at English-speaking worlds.
 In addition, several governmental and non-governmental institutions reckon your scores as a principal requirement for admission in educational courses, programs or even jobs.

 IELTS: Test Contents:

-As mentioned earlier, exam IELTS comes under two parts namely the Academic and General Training.
+As mentioned earlier, the exam comes under two parts namely the Academic and General Training.
 However, all the test takers sit for the same sets of questions in Reading, Writing, Speaking and Listening.
 Let us discuss the subjects tested in each of these sections in the following:

-- General Training: three sections containing texts taken from authentic sources based on which questions are framed.
+- General Training: Three sections containing texts taken from authentic sources based on which questions are framed.
 The text content deals with your general knowledge and daily know-how.

-- Academic Training: the three sections contain one elaborate text that is based on matters of general interests.
+- Academic Training: The three sections contain one elaborate text that is based on matters of general interests.
 The texts given can be excerpts from books and journals.

-- General Writing: test takers face two writing tasks.
+- General Writing: Test takers face two writing tasks.
 In the first writing task the test taker is presented a position and is required to write a letter which accounts and explains the position.
 In the second task the test taker is expected to write an essay based on a perspective, statement or point of view.

-- Listening: this section assesses your listening and comprehending powers.
+- Listening: This section assesses your listening and comprehending powers.
 There are four sections which are heard only once.
 The Listening section measures you ability to comprehend conversation among different individuals or to interpret a monologue of academic topics.

 Question Pattern in IELTS: